stac-utils/stac-asset/README.md

 # stac-asset

-Read and write STAC Assets, using a variety of authentication schemes
+Read and write STAC Assets, using a variety of authentication schemes.

 ## Clients